bxdoan/bxdoan/README.md

 <div align="center">

-> You can’t always hold on to the things that are important.
-By letting them go we gain something else.
+> I didn’t fail the test.
+I just found 100 ways to do it wrong.

-> — Kunio Yaobi —
+> — Benjamin Franklin —

 </div>